DavyLandman/lazy-recipes/content/sourdough-base.md

 The bread should be ready by lunch.
 Enjoy!

 ## Creative tips

 - Once you get comfortable with the dough and recipe, try it with 310g or 315g water, if the flour can handle it, you'll get juicier bread.
 - 60% (or even 70%) whole grain flour is nice, above it requires a lot more skill.
 - Try some inclusions, start with 75-100gr.
 Make sure to presoak the dried fruits, but remove excess moisture before adding to dough.
 Inclusion suggestions:
   - Seed mix
   - Raisins
   - Olives (cut them in half) & rosemary
   - Figs & walnut
   - Small chunks of dark chocolate

 ## Flour tips

+- If possible, get flour from a stone-ground mill, it really makes a difference.
+- Make sure the flour doesn't contain any additives (like bread risers or stabilizers)
 - You can replace white flour with white spelt flour
 - You can add 50g of whole grain rye flour and only add 150g of another whole grain flour that does have glutten
-- If possible, get flour from a stone-ground mill, it really makes a difference.